 Rice moved the ball well on three of its first four drives, but came away with just six points on a pair of Chris Boswell field goals in the opening 20-plus minutes of action.

 The Owls (4-2, 3-0 C-USA) then responded to a UTSA (2-5, 1-2) touchdown by reaching the end zone on its final two possessions of the half to take a 20-7 lead into halftime.
 Darik Dillard carried the ball in from four yards out for his third score in as many games and then Dennis Parks hauled in a 37-yard strike from McHargue in the final minute of the half.

 Coming out of the break, Rice extended its lead to 27-7 on a McHargue six-yard run.

 From there, UTSA found its footing and began to rally.
 Quarterback Eric Soza scored himself from a yard out twice in the fourth quarter.
 His second touchdown run pulled the home team within 27-21 with 1:24 remaining in regulation, but Taylor recovered the ensuing onside kick attempt and the Owls ran out the clock from there.

-added eight each.
-The Owl defense made eight tackles behind the line of scrimmage, led by 1.5 by Stuart Mouchantaf
+James Radcliffe led Rice with 10 tackles, while Michael Kutzler and Julius White added eight each.
+The Owl defense made eight tackles behind the line of scrimmage, led by 1.5 by Stuart Mouchantaf.

 The win keeps Rice in a tie for first place in the C-USA West with Tulane.
 It was the team's seventh-straight conference win and fourth C-USA road win in a row.
 The 4-2 record marks the best start to a season since 2001.